drbaggy/pagesmith-oauth2-provider/README.md

 | DNF       | 20,284/s |   317% |     276% |     181% |    *141%* |    --  |    -12% |
 | DNF_opt   | 22,989/s |   373% |     326% |     219% |    *173%* |    13% |      -- |

-We can see that this "optimal method" is somwhere betwen 4.5 and 5 times more efficient than the "search" function.
+We can see that this "optimal method" is somewhere betwen 4.5 and 5 times more efficient than the "search" function.

 ## Test script